R35007/Email_Template_Editing_Tool/README.md

 To use this vrion of the Tool You could just directly download and open the index.html.

-Just drang the elements to the playground and change the CSS properties.
+Just drang the elements to the playground , provode an unique Id to the element and change the CSS properties.
 All the CSS properties are applies as an inline Style.